Please note – you will leave a website owned by MacroGenics, Inc.

-Using our Fc Optimization platform, we have engineered the Fc region of margetuximab to increase its ability to mediate Fc domain-dependent activities, including enhanced tumor cell killing via antibody-dependent cell-mediated cytotoxicity, or ADCC.
-Specifically, we increased margetuximab’s ability to bind to activating Fc-gamma receptors and decreased its ability to bind to the Fc-gamma inhibitory receptor on immune effector cells, including monocytes, macrophages, dendritic cells and natural killer, or NK, cells.
-As a result, we believe margetuximab has the potential to be effective in a broader population than is currently treated with trastuzumab and may overcome resistance in populations that no longer respond to trastuzumab.
+Using MacroGenics’ Fc Optimization platform, the constant region (Fc region) of margetuximab was engineered to increase its ability to kill tumor cells through an Fc-dependent mechanism, including ADCC.
+Specifically, margetuximab’s ability to bind to activating Fc-gamma receptors was increased and its ability to bind to the Fc-gamma inhibitory receptor on immune effector cells, including monocytes, macrophages, dendritic cells and natural killer, or NK, cells, was decreased.
+As a result, margetuximab may have the potential to be effective in a broader population than is currently treated with trastuzumab and may overcome resistance in populations that no longer respond to trastuzumab.
 (Learn More: Fc Optimization Platform)

 Margetuximab is believed to mediate its therapeutic activity against HER2+ tumors by a combination of mechanisms including:

-MacroGenics is collaborating with Green Cross Corp. on the development and commercialization of margetuximab in South Korea.
-With the exception of South Korea, MacroGenics retains full worldwide rights to margetuximab.
+MacroGenics is collaborating on the development and commercialization of margetuximab with Green Cross Corp. in South Korea and Zai Lab in Greater China.
+MacroGenics retains full development and commercialization rights in all other territories.